MXA TEAM TESTED: LIGHTSPEED KTM FACTORY CHAIN GUIDE

 WHAT STANDS OUT?
 Here’s a list of things that stand out with the LightSpeed KTM Factory Replica carbon fiber chain guide.

 (1) Installation.
 If you are replacing a worn-out stock chain guide, you should note that in most cases the chain tension will get tighter when you install a new chain guide‚ because the new wear pad isn’t worn down.
 We originally had issues getting the top middle bolt to fit before we realized that we had to knock the Riv-Nut spacer out of the swingarm tab.
+Save the Riv-Nutt in case you want to reinstall the stock chain guide when you sell the bike (so you can moved the LightSpeed chain guide to your new bike).
 The only real hassle for a backyard mechanic is that you have to break the chain to install the LightSpeed guide.

 (3) Construction.
 The shell of the Factory Replica chain guide is constructed from 100-percent carbon fiber, molded with pre-preg epoxy resin and autoclave cured to ensure a light and strong part.
 The front of the chain guide has a reinforced buffer encasing the leading edge of the chain guide to ward off rock damage.
 The inner wear pad is CNC-machined from a block of ultra-high-molecular-weight polyethylene (UHMWPE).
 This low-friction, self-lubricating material not only wears like iron, it doesn’t make the loud slapping noises of some aftermarket chain guides.
 UHMWPE is thermoplastic polyethylene made with extremely long-chain molecules that are highly resistant to abrasion and have a lower-friction coefficient than nylon.